• Skip to main content

 Notes

 In baking, it’s important to measure correctly.
-Use a spoon to fill your measuring cup with flour and level with a knife.
+Use a spoon to fill your measuring cup with flour, then level it with a knife.
 Don’t pack the flour into the cup; too much flour will make the cookies dense.

 Once you add the dry ingredients to the butter and sugar mixture, mix just until combined.
 Overmixing will make the cookies tough and crumbly.